 ← to move it to the left.

 The selected virtual desktop will now be moved along the chosen direction.

 Change Background of Virtual Desktop

-This one of the customizations that weren’t available in Windows 10, and something users were looking forward to.
+This is one of the customizations that wasn't available in Windows 10 and something users were looking forward to.
 You can have the desired background for each of the virtual desktops.
 Here’s how you do it.